hmrc/uknw-auth-checker-api-service-guide/source/documentation/index.md

 # Notification of Presentation (NOP) waiver checker service guide

-This guide explains how Community System Providers (CSPs) can use the NOP waiver checker API.
+This guide explains how Community System Providers (CSPs) and agents can use the NOP waiver checker API.
 It details the process of passing EORI numbers to check NOP waiver validity.

 It is also intended to help software developers and others involved in integrating software that connects to NOP waiver checker API.